 1. Lose each other in the rush

 Time passes very quickly.
 Life with children is even faster.
-If we are not deliberate about our relationship with our spouse, it will slip away from us like sand through your fingers.If we are not deliberate about our relationship with our spouse, it will slip away from us like sand through your fingers.
-Click To Tweet
+If we are not deliberate about our relationship with our spouse, it will slip away from us like sand through your fingers.If we are not deliberate about our relationship, it will slip away like sand through our fingers.

 2. Spend money we don’t have

 The time to put the brakes on runaway spending is now.
 “I will not use the credit card without first talking with my spouse.”
 The power of this resolution is that it doesn’t require us to do anything; it simply draws a line with a promise not to cross over.

 3. Go more than six days without a date